Bear River First Nation

 Bear River First Nation (Mi'kmaq: L'sɨtkuk) is a Míkmaq First Nations band government located in both Annapolis County and Digby County, Nova Scotia.
-As of 2012, the Mi'kmaq population is 103 on-Reserve, and approximately 211 off-Reserve.
+As of 2023, the Mi'kmaq population is 118 on-Reserve, and approximately 263 off-Reserve for a total population of 382.

 Bear River First Nation lies adjacent to the village of Bear River, Nova Scotia.
 It has a church, Saint Anne's, completed in 1836, and a school which serves toddlers and preschoolers.
 The Mi'kmaq language is taught to children attending the school.
 A health centre was established in 1998.

 History

 Archaeological evidence suggests the community has existed in the area for 2,000 to 4,000 years.
 It lies in the ancient District of Kespukwitk, a part of the Mi'kmaq nation.
 The people of Bear River are the Indigenous community whose ancestors welcomed Pierre Dugua, Sieur de Mons, Samuel de Champlain and others who settled at Port-Royal in 1605.
 The sakmow, or chief, at that time was Henri Membertou who befriended the French.
 The area around Port-Royal was the traditional summering site of Membertou's people.

 The community were known as canoe builders who used their craft for fishing and hunting porpoise, in the Annapolis Basin and Bay of Fundy.
 Oil rendered from the porpoise was sold as a machine lubricant into the early part of the twentieth century.